-Today, Driventowrite dons a metaphorical black armband as Volvo’s CrossCountry sales flop is quietly stuffed in a sack and drowned.
+Today, Driven to Write dons a metaphorical black armband as Volvo’s CrossCountry sales flop is quietly stuffed in a sack and drowned.

-Spare a thought if you will for the unfortunate product planner, tasked with uncovering the next automotive sales sensation, while negotiating the myriad trapdoors luring the unwary and over-ambitious to marketing doom.
-Falling on their swords this week are those hapless individuals in Gothenburg who are having to make uncomfortable excuses to their superiors following the failure of the Volvo S60 CrossCountry, sales of which have been discontinued in the UK after only one year.
+Spare a thought if you will for the unfortunate product planner, tasked with uncovering the next automotive sales sensation, all the while negotiating the myriad trapdoors luring the unwary and over ambitious.
+Falling on their swords this week are those hapless individuals in Gothenburg forced to make uncomfortable excuses to their superiors following the failure of the Volvo S60 Cross Country, sales of which have been discontinued in the UK after only one year.

-A Volvo spokesperson told Autocar last week that UK sales ambitions for the model were always expected to be modest and that Volvo UK had sold all of the S60 CrossCountry models it was allocated; a neat piece of PR backspin, which of course we all unreservedly believe to be true.
+A Volvo spokesperson told Autocar last week that UK sales ambitions for the model were always expected to be modest and that Volvo UK had sold all of the S60 Cross Country models it was allocated – a neat piece of PR backspin, which of course we all unreservedly believe to be true.

 In Europe of course, the opposite is true.
-European sales for the V60 Estate last year (which incorporates the CrossCountry model) were up on the previous year and have been holding steadily around the mid-20,000’s since 2011, reinforcing the fact that European buyers like their Volvo’s primarily in 5-door form.
+European sales for the V60 Estate last year (which incorporates the Cross Country model) were up on the previous year and have been holding steadily around the mid-20,000’s since 2011, reinforcing the fact that European buyers like their Volvo’s primarily in 5-door form.
 European S60 sales this year (to March) were by contrast a feeble 988 cars.
 To put that into perspective, Citroen sold more C5’s over the same period – which for them was good going.

-Frankly you really don’t have to be much of a product planner to conclude that the S60 CrossCountry was never likely to garnish anyone’s salad, but I suppose on balance it was worth a try.
+Frankly you really don’t have to be much of a product planner to conclude that the S60 Cross Country was never likely to garnish anyone’s salad, but I suppose on balance it was worth a try.
 Nonetheless, it’s probably safe to assume the model will also be quietly discontinued in left-hand-drive markets over the course of the year, which should give Volvo’s PR department a little more time to work on their excuses.

 Car Sales Data Source: Left-lane.com